Carrying Out Environmentally Friendly Business Activities

 • Responses to transition risks by suppliers and logistics subcontractors could increase manufacturing and logistics costs.

-• Install highly efficient machinery
+• Consider installation of highly efficient machinery

 • Cooperate with suppliers, logistics subcontractors, and others to reduce logistics costs